 With IVF, a lot of shots are generally required, primarily progesterone and estrogen.
 With a surrogate pregnancy, these hormones are necessary for a successful pregnancy, and also critical to sustain the pregnancy until a certain point in time when the doctors will instruct you to start weaning off of the medications.
 Missing any medications can affect the outcome of the cycle and surrogacy pregnancy.

-Every time you go to the IVF doctor and/or the monitoring clinic (if your IVF clinic is very far from your home) you will likely have a vaginal ultrasound and they will draw your blood to test your hormone levels.
-There are typically 3-5 visits in total.
+Every time you go to the IVF doctor and/or the monitoring clinic (if your IVF clinic is far from your home) you will likely have a vaginal ultrasound and they will draw your blood to test your hormone levels.
+There are typically 3-5 visits in total throughout the duration of IVF treatment.

 If you’re preparing for your first embryo transfer as a surrogate, don’t worry -- you’ll be in the most experienced hands.
 The embryo transfer will occur three to five days after the intended mothers' or donors' egg retrieval, or longer if the intended parents are using frozen embryos.